Baasic/baasic-demo-iot-raspberrypi-bmw/README.md

 ## Working with the showcase

 As a client-side prerequisite, you should install the basic tools for your operating system: Node.js (4.x and above), Bower and Gulp.
-Start by cloning the [Baasic BMW K-BUS With RaspberryPI Showcase repository](https://github.com/Baasic/baasic-showcase-iot-raspberrypi-bmw/).
-After that, go into the root folder of the showcase you just cloned and type
+Start by cloning the [Baasic BMW K-BUS With RaspberryPI Showcase repository](https://github.com/Baasic/baasic-demo-iot-raspberrypi-bmw/).
+After that, go into the root folder of the showcase you just cloned and type.

     npm install